juliuskrah/juliuskrah.github.io/_posts/2018-04-30-sping-pdf-rest-api-with-jasperreports.markdown

 author:     juliuskrah
 repo:       jasper-html-mail/tree/jasper-rest
 ---
 > [JasperReports](/tag/jasperreports/) is a Java class library, and it is meant for those Java developers who need to add reporting capabilities to their applications.

 # Introduction

 In this post, we will create a PDF report that is exposed over a RESTful endpoint using Spring Boot.
 This is also a good place to start for those of you trying to figure out how to integrate JasperReports with Spring Framework 5.
+To serve excel over REST, [refer to this Excel Post]({% post_url 2020-03-27-sping-excel-rest-api-with-jasperreports %}).

 ## Prerequisites